frenzymadness/donors_registry/README.md

 ## Testing

 Tests use pytest and are configured via tox.
 To run all of them, simply install and execute `tox`.

+If you want to prevent tests failing because of linter issues, you can use pre-commit which automatically runs linters before every commit (this doesn't work on Windows)
+1. To activate it install `pre-commit` using `pip install pre-commit` or you can install all extra requirements via `pip install -r requirements/extra.txt`.
+1. Then run `pre-commit install`
+1. After that linters should run before every commit.